rails/rails/guides/source/getting_started.md

 Once we have made the new comment, we send the user back to the original article using the `article_path(@article)` helper.
-As we have already seen, this calls the `show` action of the `ArticlesController` which in turn renders the `show.html.erb` template.
+As we have already seen, this calls the `show` action of the `ArticlesController`, which in turn renders the `show.html.erb` template.
 This is where we want the comment to show, so let's add that to the `app/views/articles/show.html.erb`.